ashkanito/projet-x/README.md

 ## Project Structure
-- "coord_skyfield" contains a function that returns the coordinates of ISS at the time of interest
+- "*coord_skyfield*" contains a function that returns the coordinates of ISS at the time of interest
-- "graphs.py" plots the graphs for our parameters over time
+- "*graphs.py*" plots the graphs for our parameters over time
-- "simulation.c" contains the code to run the simulation
+- "*simulation.c*" contains the code to run the simulation

 ### Implementation details